Higher, Higher and Higher: Aviation in Soviet Propaganda (Series Overview)

 • 1980s — Mir in orbit.
 Buran as the answer to the Space Shuttle.
 The propaganda machine is still running.
 The state itself is starting to fail.

 • 1990s — The flag comes down.
 Sergei Krikalev orbits as the last Soviet citizen.
-Mir is sold to NASA.
-The Aviamarsh stops being an anthem and becomes a piece of nostalgia.
+NASA pays to fly its astronauts to Mir.
+The Aviamarsh outlives the state it was written for, surviving as ceremony and nostalgia.

 Across all of it the Aviamarsh kept playing.
 It is, in a strange way, the unifying acoustic of the whole story — a 1923 march tune that survived Stalinism, the war, Khrushchev’s thaw, Brezhnev’s stagnation, Gorbachev’s perestroika and the dissolution of the Soviet Union itself.
-The lyric “higher, and higher, and higher” was sung on radio at the moment Gagarin’s capsule lifted off Baikonur.
-It was sung at Buran’s first and only flight in November 1988.
-It was sung at Krikalev’s homecoming in March 1992 when he was no longer a Soviet citizen because there was no longer a Soviet Union to be a citizen of.
+The lyric “higher, and higher, and higher” was played at the Red Square celebrations for Gagarin’s flight.
+It was played at Buran’s first and only flight in November 1988.
+It was played at Krikalev’s homecoming in March 1992 when he was no longer a Soviet citizen because there was no longer a Soviet Union to be a citizen of.

-The Aviamarsh is still sung today.
-The Russian Air Force adopted it as its official march in 2009.
+The Aviamarsh is still played today.
+Declared the official march of the Soviet Air Force in 1933, it remains the ceremonial anthem of Russia’s Aerospace Forces.
 It is the same tune Khayt wrote in 1923, with the same words Herman wrote in 1923.
 What follows over the next seven pieces is the story of what those words meant — and what aviation meant — across seven extraordinary decades of Soviet history.

 Sources: Scott W. Palmer, “Dictatorship of the Air: Aviation Culture and the Fate of Modern Russia” (Cambridge University Press, 2006); Wikipedia entries on Aviamarsh, OSOAVIAKhIM, DOSAAF, Tupolev ANT-20; Russia Beyond; Open Culture; russiatrek.org propaganda poster archive.